A 10 minute dinner? What can you cook in 10 minutes? I’ve got an idea….

 Begin, with pasta!

 You can use whatever you have on hand.
 I usually use spaghetti or angel hair.
-Bowl a whole pound (or half the sauce recipe) according to your package directions.
+Boil a whole pound (or half the sauce recipe) according to your package directions.

 Time Saving Tip: